shadowfax92/Fyin/README.md

 # fyin
-> Open source alternative to Perplexity AI with ability to run locally (except search).
+> Open source alternative to Perplexity AI with ability to run locally.

 ## Motivation
-Perplexity AI is a great tool but it is not possible to run it locally and lacks customisations.
-This project is an attempt to build a similar tool that can be run locally, open source and faster than perplexity in bringing answers.
+This project aims to build a tool that can be run locally, is open-source, and delivers faster answers, serving as an alternative to Perplexity AI.

 ## Features
 - [x] Run locally using ollama or use openai API